wcarhart/wanda/content.md

 location: Beartooth Mountains, MO
 img:      img/2020/bear-witness-to-the-beautiful-beartooths.jpeg
 alt:      Will and Alexx atop a ridge in the wilderness
 content:  Alexx and Will hopped on a small prop-plane to Bozeman, Montana to visit Alexx's sister and her boyfriend.
 They all took a week long backpacking trip in the Beartooth Mountains on the border of Montana and Wyoming.
 On the last night the group trekked up to the peak of a nearby ridge to bask in the beauty of the Shoshone National Forest.
-With the sun resting on the horizon the couple sat as just another feature in the landscape, enjoying wisping wind and fading into a peaceful memory admist the chaos of the current events in the world.
+With the sun resting on the edge of the world the couple sat as just another feature in the landscape, enjoying wisping wind and fading into a peaceful memory admist the chaos of the current events in the world.
 is_month: false

 title:    How to Move a Jungle